|

 federal government was unable to control

-the supply of all goods passing through the
+the supply of all goods passing

 economy.
 A butcher could sell a steak

-without asking for ration points, or a
+without asking for ration points, or

 landlord might be willing to rent an apartment